 1993 – 2018

-A fun yet educational make and take event at the Community Arboretum in the Natural Science Center.
+A fun yet educational 25th Anniversary fundraising event for the Community Arboretum.
 Build your own succulent planter and learn how to care for the plants.

 Tour includes a visit to the beautiful Norfolk Botanical Garden with an evening tour of the Lanterns Asia exhibit.